What are the requirements and recommendations for COVID-19 testing, quarantine, and isolation when I return to campus?

 While awaiting results students should adhere to the instructions they receive at check-in including strict social distancing and wearing of face coverings.

 The Health Center will conduct weekly surveillance testing throughout the semester.
-You may be asked to come to the tent outside of Bailey for surveillance testing.
+You may be asked to come to the tent outside of the Health Center for surveillance testing.
 You may not opt out of any testing requested by the Health Center.